delawaremathguy/ShoppingList17/README.md

 * You will need to update your bundle identifier, your iCloud container identifier, and establish your correct app signing credentials.

 * WARNING: The SwiftData use of iCloud in SL17 is incompatible with the previous Core Data use of iCloud in SL16.
 If you have been using SL16 with the cloud, you should first archive any data  you want to keep from SL16 to the Files app; delete the app from all your devices; open your iCloud dashboard and clear out the container you've been using; then finally install and run SL17 on your device(s).
-Existing data can now be imported to repopulate the SwiftData store.
+Existing data can now be imported to populate the SwiftData store (on just **one** of your devices; any other will naturally pick up the data through the cloud).

 ## License